Intro-Sci-Comp-UIowa/collaborative-poem-students/README.md

 Iowa, the main exporter of soybean, pork and corn in the US

 Iowa, home to the smallest amount of oceanfront property in the US

+The heavy snow followed by a week of frost-bite alerts